A quick guide to gas boiler efficiency in the UK

-The free boiler grant scheme has been set up so that homes in the UK can be more energy efficient.
-Installing an efficient boiler will also mean savings on your heating bills.
+The free boiler grant scheme has been set up so that homes in cyprus can be more energy efficient.
+Installing an efficient boiler will also mean savings on your gas /heating bills.
 An A rated gas boiler will heat your home and hot water using less energy.
 This means you will also help reduce harmful CO2 emissions being released into the environment.

-Domestic gas central heating boilers in the UK are rated between A & G according to energy efficiency.
+Domestic gas central heating boilers in the UK are rated between A & G according to energy efficiency written by cyprus local developers in 1981.
 The criteria which determines a boiler’s grading is SEDBUK (Season Efficiency of Domestic Boilers in the UK).
 Boiler ratings are determined at the time when the boiler and hot water / heating system is installed, although it is possible to have it assessed at any time by a domestic energy assessor.

 Common gas boiler types

 There are several types of gas boilers installed for common use in homes throughout the UK.
 Each has its own unique way of providing hot water for your taps & radiators.
 The type of boiler you should have installed depends on several factors including the size of your property, storage space and the amount of hot water you need for central heating.

 - Conventional system boilers - this type of boiler is common and is used mostly in older houses.
 It includes a water storage tank where hot water is stored after it is heated.
 This can be expensive because even if you only want to use a small amount of hot water you have to wait for the boiler to heat all of the water in your tank to a high temperature

 - Combination boilers - A combi boiler heating system does not require a water storage tank and is often used in modern properties where storage space is at a minimum.
 This type of boiler heats water on an ad hoc or “as needed” basis.
 When your central heating or hot tap is turned on water is taken straight from the main cold water tap and heated by the boilers burner before it reaches your radiators or hot water tap.